Darara: Racing career

 Darara's small size and delicate constitution made her difficult to train and she did not appear on a racecourse until June 1986, when she won the Prix Albaraelle, a maiden race over 2000 metres at Saint-Cloud Racecourse.
 She then finished second in a Listed race at Evry Racecourse before being moved up in class to contest the Group Three Prix de Psyché at Deauville in August.
 Ridden by Yves Saint-Martin, she won by one and a half lengths from the British-trained Cocotte.

 In September, Darara was moved up to Group One class for the Prix Vermeille over 2400 metres at Longchamp Racecourse.
 The Prix de Diane winner Lacovia was made the odds-on favourite, with Darara third in the betting on 3.8/1.
 Saint-Martin sent the filly into the lead in the straight and she accelerated clear of her seven opponents to win easily by five lengths from Reloy.
 Following his filly's success, the Aga Khan opted to pay a 250,000 supplementary fee to enter the filly in the Prix de l'Arc de Triomphe.
 The Aga Khan's four-horse entry for the race on 5 October, comprising Darara, Shardari, Shahrastani and the pacemaker Dihistan, started at combined odds of 9/2 in an exceptionally strong field which included Dancing Brave, Bering, Acatenango and Triptych.
 Darara was among the leaders in the straight, but weakened in the closing stages to finish sixth of the fifteen runners, four lengths behind the winner Dancing Brave.
 On her final appearance, Darara was sent to California to contest the Breeders' Cup Turf at Santa Anita Park on 1 November.
 She was never is serious contention and finished eighth of the nine runners behind Manila.

 Assessment

 In 1986, the independent Timeform organisation awarded Darara a rating of 129, placing her alongside the one-mile specialist Sonic Lady as the best three-year-old filly in Europe.
-In the International Classification rated her the best three-year-old filly over 11 furlongs plus with a rating of 126.
+In the International Classification, it rated her the best three-year-old filly over 11 furlongs plus with a rating of 126.